Apis-Carnica/HTB-Writeups/README.md

-# HTB-Writeups
-This is a repository for all my unofficial HackTheBox writeups.
-This is where logic and college education go to die.
-***
 ## Markdown FTW
 If you'd like the PDF versions of these writeups, make sure to check out the [master](https://github.com/nateac1/HTB-Writeups) branch of this github repo.
 Any and all comments or requests are welcome, so feel free to send a message here or on Discord at **Ursa#1337**.